Willem Kalf: Influence and legacy

-Houbraken writes in Kalf's biography that Hendrick Gerritsz Pot was Kalf's master, but little in Kalf's early works supports such a relationship.
+Houbraken Super's biography that Hendrick Gerritsz Pot was Kalf's master, but little in Kalf's early works supports such a relationship.
 The Rotterdam artist Frans Rijckhals is named as a likely influence to Kalf's French period works due to similarities in color and style.
 Another figure thought to have introduced Kalf to the Flemish school and influenced his interior paintings is Cornelis Saftleven, as the two may have known each other in Rotterdam.

 Kalf's rustic interiors of his French period had a large influence on French art in the circle of the Le Nain brothers.
-The semi-monochrome still lifes which Kalf created in Paris from a link to the banketjes or 'little banquet pieces' painted by such Dutch artists as Pieter Claesz, Willem Claeszoon Heda and others in the 1630s.
+The semi-monochrome still lifes which Kalf created in Paris form a link to the banketjes or 'little banquet pieces' painted by such Dutch artists as Pieter Claesz, Willem Claeszoon Heda and others in the 1630s.
 Considering the overlap in their style of interior painting and period of stay in Paris, Sébastien Bourdon is also speculated to have been influenced by Kalf though not the other way around.

 Little to none is known about his workshop practices as well as official pupils, though replicas suggest that he worked with various assistants during his later Amsterdam years.
 The method of painting highlights has often been compared to that of Johannes Vermeer, and some suggest that Vermeer was influenced by Kalf.
 Among those strongly hypothesized to have been Kalf's followers, the most successful was Juriaen van Streeck.

 Popularity

 Numerous galleries and museums have featured Willem Kalf's work in exhibitions and within the museum.
 On top of that, his work has been offered at auctions multiple times, with prices ranging up to US$2,775,000.
 This amount was obtained for a still life painting estimated to be priced between US$2,000,000 and US$4,000,000, sold at Christie's New York in 2019.
-The still-life painting is titled, A chafing dish, two pilgrims’ canteens, a silver-gilt ewer, a plate, and other tableware on a partially draped table, and is one of the 13 known still life paintings from Kalf's French period.
+The still-life painting is titled, A chafing dish, two pilgrims' canteens, a silver-gilt ewer, a plate, and other tableware on a partially draped table, and is one of the 13 known still life paintings from Kalf's French period.